WMDA/social-media-analysis/README.rst

 -t, --topics        Topics that praw will search reddit for.
 Required if
                    -config not used.

--c,--comments      Selects number of comments for praw to limit to.
+-c, --comments      Selects number of comments for praw to limit to.
                     Required if -config not used.

 -config             Uses config.yaml file instead of providing options,